shaisachs/origin-of-sadness/invention-of-sadness.md

 Sophie regarded him for a moment, then beyond to the window.
 "Of course, that is exactly what I'm saying."

 "Why then, it's a sad song.
 And it reminds you that Mama is gone.
 And that makes you sad."
 He put the pan away and turned towards her, leaning on the countertap and wiping his hands with a towel.
-He knew, somehow, that this answer would not satisfy her.
+Even before he finished saying it, Henry knew that this answer would not satisfy her.

 "Papa, what a perfectly silly thing to say."
 Sophie brushed her hand against the paper, in the process rubbing the few remaining bits of waxy crayon into smudges on the drawing, and then fixed her drawing to the refrigerator.
 "It's a sad song, of course it makes me sad.
 But why is it a sad song?
 It's just some instruments on the radio, a few sounds.
 How does that have anything to do with Mama?
 No one on the radio knows that she's gone, or even who she is.
 Why should that make me sad?"